lumina-desktop/lumina-docs/luminactbt.rst

 Interface Translation
 ---------------------

+..
+Lumina uses `Weblate <weblate.trueos.org>`_ ... (update when Lumina
+   Weblate interface goes live.
+Screenshots also need to be updated.)

 Lumina uses `Pootle <https://en.wikipedia.org/wiki/Pootle>`_ for managing the localization of menu screens seen in Lumina.
 Also, Pootle efficiently displays the progress of localization efforts, allowing